purescript-contrib/purescript-form-urlencoded/README.md

 [![Maintainer: zudov](https://img.shields.io/badge/maintainer-zudov-lightgrey.svg)](https://github.com/zudov)

-A `FormURLEncoded` datatype represents an ordered list of key-value pairs with possible duplicates.
-This package provides `encode` function which encodes `FormURLEncoded` into string according to `application/x-www-form-urlencoded`.
+A `FormURLEncoded` datatype represents an ordered list of key-value pairs with possible duplicates. `encode` function allows to transform `FormURLEncoded` into a string according to `application/x-www-form-urlencoded`.

 Documentation is available on [Pursuit][Pursuit].